arpatterson31/data-structures-and-algorithms/javascript/Data-Structures/linked-list/README.md

 - The Big O of time for `append` would O(n) because we have to traverse through the list to add the value at the end of the list
 - The Big O of time for `insertBefore` would be O(n) because we need to traverse the list to add the new node immediately before the first value node
 - The Big O of time for `insertAfter` would be O(n) because we are traversing to insert the node after the first value
+- The Big O of time for `kthFromEnd` would be O(n) because we visted each node at least once.

 ## API